SysAdminDoc/Blog/Facebook/Browser Wars 2025.md

 ---

+## 🧊 Edge: Microsoft’s Rebranded Tracker

+Built on Chromium, **Microsoft Edge** positions itself as a “secure, enterprise-ready” browser—but under the hood, it’s got its own issues.

+- Sends tons of telemetry by default
+- Bundled deep into Windows
+- Pushes Microsoft services at every turn (Bing, Start, Outlook, etc.)
+- Tracks shopping behavior, tabs, and browsing habits

+Edge may feel slick and stable, but it’s **a privacy minefield** with corporate hooks in every corner.
+Trust?
+Optional.

+---

+## 🍏 Safari: The Walled Orchard

+Safari, Apple’s native browser, offers:
+- Excellent macOS/iOS integration
+- Decent privacy protections by default
+- Energy efficiency for MacBooks

+But Safari comes with **limitations**:
+- Poor extension support
+- Sluggish innovation
+- Tied tightly to Apple’s ecosystem

+If you're already deep into the Apple world, it works well.
+But as a **cross-platform option** or power-user tool?
+Not so much.

+---

+## 🎛️ Vivaldi: The Power-User’s Dream

+Vivaldi is a Chromium-based browser made by former Opera devs, and it’s all about **customization**:
+- Tab stacking, split views, sidebar panels, mouse gestures
+- Full UI theming and tweaks
+- Sync, calendar, mail client—even a built-in RSS reader

+Sounds amazing—but:
+- Chromium base = Manifest V3 limits
+- Smaller dev team = slower updates
+- Too much bloat for minimalists

+Great for power users, but not the best for lean, privacy-hardened setups.

+---

+## 🕵️ Opera: From Hero to “Hmm...”

+Opera used to lead the innovation charge.
+Now?
+Not so much.

+- Bought by a Chinese consortium in 2016
+- Contains questionable features like built-in crypto wallets and “free” VPN
+- Tracks and monetizes user data more aggressively than competitors

+Once a legend, now just another **ad-revenue-driven shell** of its former self.

+---

 ## 🐞 Ladybird: The Wild Card

 Meet **Ladybird**—the browser engine that’s neither Chromium, Gecko, nor WebKit.
 Developed by **Andreas Kling**, it’s a fresh, from-scratch rendering engine with no ties to Big Tech.